 The vast majority of areas of our buildings are safe for those who may have difficulty however additional arrangements may be required and will be arranged.

-Staff or students who have visitors who may have difficulty are required to notify a Fire Safety Officer, Patrol/Security, Venue Essex, Communications and External Relations or Wivenhoe House Hotel staff as appropriate before or on their arrival on campus.
+Staff or students who have visitors who may have difficulty are required to notify Workplace Health, Safety and Wellbeing a Security, Accommodation Essex, Event Essex, Communications and External Relations or Wivenhoe House Hotel staff as appropriate before or on their arrival on campus.
 People being visited will be required to take responsibility for providing assistance; this may be devolved to other persons willing to assist.

 Some lifts are specially adapted to remain safe for use in a fire; where these are available they are the best option.
 Specialist equipment (evacuation chairs etc) with trained operators are provided where necessary.

 Some buildings are alarmed in zones.
-In these you may not need to evacuate to outside; you will be in a safe area when you pass a red flashing beacon but must not re-enter until the beacon stops flashing.
+If evacuation to an outside area is not possible for any reason; evacuation into another area possible when passing a red flashing beacon, evacuees must not re-enter until the beacon stops flashing.

 As a last resort, request assistance from a colleague or other person to assist you into a designated refuge area or the part of the corridor closest to the staircase.
 (Unless you are threatened by the fire or other emergency you should not enter a staircase enclosure).

-Use the communication system provided or ask the person assisting you to inform the Patrol/Security/Hotel staff.
+Use the communication system provided or ask the person assisting you to inform the Security/ Hotel staff or call the relevant Security emergency telephone number.
 They will inform you as to what action to take and will arrange assistance if required.

 Should you be threatened by fire, you should move onto the staircase enclosure but remain on the landing.
-All staircases are protected and you would normally be safe to remain on the landing for at least an hour.
+All staircases are protected and you would normally be safe to remain on the landing until assistance arrives.
 Specialist evacuation chairs are provided on some staircases, the University may need to provide training for any carers in its use and would like to familiarise you with it.

 Follow the advice above or make your way to a staircase.
 Your limited mobility could cause an accident to either yourself or others, do not attempt to descend until the main body of other people has passed.